Emergency Care Still Critical – and Safe – During COVID-19Coronavirus (COVID-19)

 The change in how we’re living these days is intended to slow the spread of COVID-19.
-The pandemic has closed most non-essential businesses, more people are working from home, and social distancing has replaced shaking hands and hugs.

 But our “new normal” has also had an unintended effect: Many people experiencing symptoms of a life-threatening illness are delaying treatment at their local emergency department for fear of contracting COVID-19.

 The decision to wait, says Dr. Lawrence Isaacs, medical director of the emergency department at Gulf Coast Medical Center, could cost them their lives.